Sainte-Trinité, Paris: Interior

-The Nave
+Nave

 The nave has two levels.
 The lower level is decorated with pillars alongside composite columns.
-Each column has two statues of apostles, dentified by their symbols.
+Each column has two statues of apostles, identified by their symbols.
 The second level has a tribune which was originally intended for the use of Emperor Napoleon III.
-Over the tribune is a triuphal arch painted with a scene from the Apocalypse described by Saint John, "Christ and the Easter Lamb," by the painter Jobbé-Duval.
+Over the tribune is a triumphal arch painted with a scene from the Apocalypse described by Saint John, "Christ and the Easter Lamb", by the painter Jobbé-Duval.

-THe nave is lined on both sides by small chapels, each with abundant decoration.
+The nave is lined on both sides by small chapels, each with abundant decoration.
 The sculpture and paintings in the chapels are the work of Paris artists, the majority of whom had studied their art at the Academy in Rome run by the French Academy in Rome.
 Paris.

 The carvings of the pulpit in the nave were made by the artist Denuelle.
 It is similar to the pulpit in the church of Saint-François-Xavier, Paris, from the same period.

-The Choir
+Choir

 The choir is ten steps higher than the nave, due to the sloping site under the church, and is surrounded by an ambulatory.
 The central element of the choir is an immense main altar, created by Puissielgue-Rusand, who also built the altar for the church of Saint-Francois-Xavier in Paris.
 It is surrounded by ten columns, representing the Ten Commandments.
-In front of the altar, on a high stand, is a more modern crucifix. made in 1992 by the sculptor Philippe Kaeppelin.
+In front of the altar, on a high stand, is a more modern crucifix, which was made in 1992 by the sculptor Philippe Kaeppelin.

 Over the altar is an arch with a monumental painting by Barrias, illustrating the Holy Trinity.
-The center figure of God the Father in enveloping with his cloak figures of Christ and the Holy Ghost.
+The centre figure of God the Father is enveloping with his cloak figures of Christ and the Holy Ghost.

-The Chapels
+Chapels

 The largest chapel is the Chapel of the Virgin, placed in the traditional location in the apse directly behind the altar, facing the morning son, and accessed by an ambulatory.

 A series of small chapels are placed in the arcades on either side of the choir, each one decorated with classical paintings by artists from the Academy of Fine Arts.
-The artists who decorated the church chapels went on to decorate many of the new churches builf in the 19th century.
+The artists who decorated the church chapels went on to decorate many of the new churches built in the 19th century.